Tropicalbunny/MyRepo/README.md

 above is the basic function of the website, this is how i wanted the website to flow to each webpage.
 # insert figma screenshots here.
 This was my re-design to make the website more user friendly, i also designed how i wanted the website to look on tablet and phone.
+#### Issues
+Footer containers not sitting together correctly photos in 4k to high quality nav bar wouldnt center with text inline

 #### Features implemented